Welcome to the Richmond Night Market!

-Takoyaki is a Japanese snack which is made of a wheat flour-based batter and is cooked in a moulded pan that gives it its ball-shaped appearance.
+Takoyaki is a Japanese snack which is made of a wheat flour-based batter.
+It is cooked in a moulded pan that gives it its ball-shaped appearance.

-Although Takoyaki fillings can be made of a variety of things, to my knowledge they are typically filled with octopus, tempura, pickled ginger, and green onion.
+Takoyaki fillings can be made of many things, but they are typically filled with octopus, tempura, pickled ginger, and green onion.

 This Takoyaki’s filling, however, had shrimp rather than octopus.
-On top, there were seaweed bits as well as what I believe were bonito flakes.
+On top, there were seaweed bits and bonito flakes.

-Fair warning though, wait a few minutes before biting in to your Takoyaki, or otherwise you may burn the insides of your mouth because of how hot the insides of the Takoyaki are.
+Make sure to wait a few minutes before biting in to your Takoyaki!
+Otherwise, you may burn the insides of your mouth because of scolding heat of the insides of the Takoyaki.

 Ddeokbokki is a food popular to the country of South Korea.

-This meal is composed of stir-fried rice cakes and fish cakes (eomuk), which are paired with gochujang (a spicy, but also somewhat sweet chili paste).
+It is made up of stir-fried rice cakes and fish cakes (eomuk), and is paired with gochujang (a spicy, but also somewhat sweet chili paste).

 Interestingly, Ddeokbokki was a part of the Korean royal court’s cuisine back in the Joseon dynasty (1392 – 1897).
 Although the current version of Ddeokbokki has a vibrant red colour to it as well as a spicy aftertaste, the original version was plain and brown.
 It was only after red chili paste (gochujang) was introduced through Japanese influence that this meal became as it is today.

-In my opinion, this was not one of the best kinds of foods served at the Richmond Night Market this year.
-Although it had great potential, the chicken was not properly cooked (and at times felt raw when biting into it), leaving one of my friends to wonder whether we would go home with a bad case of food poisoning or salmonella.
+Although this dish had great potential, I was a bit let down when I realized the chicken was not properly cooked (and at times felt raw when biting into it), leaving one of my friends to wonder whether we would go home with a bad case of food poisoning or salmonella.
 Luckily, we just walked away with a bad taste in our mouths and a craving for something that would wash the raw-chicken flavour away.

 4. Coconut Ice Cream

-Although a bit expensive for the amount of ice cream that was served, this was definitely the best dessert to get rid of the chicken aftertaste.
+Although a bit expensive for the amount of ice cream that was served, this was definitely the best dessert to get rid of the weird aftertaste left from the chicken.

-Paired with pineapples (…from a can…) and a sauce that I cannot remember the name of, this dessert was both a refreshing and happy contrast to the chicken that was eaten previously.
+Paired with pineapples and a sweet sauce, this dessert was both a refreshing and happy contrast to the previous savoury dishes we had partaken in.

-With all that walking during the day, what better way to give yourself a boost of energy than to rejuvenate with a virgin cocktail.
+With all that walking during the day, what better way to give yourself a boost of energy than to rejuvenate with a delicious drink.